 For multi-channel surround-sound, use 5.1 Speaker System or 7.1 Speaker System if it is desired that Dirac Live calibrate for a 10 dB "LFE alignment gain" to the subwoofer channel.
-If the calibration for LFE alignment gain is not required (that is, external equipment is providing this gain) or if a different speaker configuration is required, use Custom System.
-(See Custom System configuration on page 29 for further information.)
+If the calibration for LFE alignment gain is not required or if a different speaker configuration is required, use Custom System.
+(See Custom System configuration on page 26 for further information.)